banderso/blame/README.md

 # blame

-A Clojure library designed to ... well, that part is up to you.
+A clojure program that interfaces with a terminal, handling input from the keyboard and output to the screen.
+The intention is to pass the input to some other server process and to display the returned result.

 ## Usage

-FIXME
+TODO: in flux.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Benjamin Anderson

 Distributed under the Eclipse Public License, the same as Clojure.